-Back in Saigon a general research design for the village study was outlined, and team members were assigned to various project areas according to their competence and interest.
+~~Outline of the Research~~ Back in Saigon a general research design for the village study was outlined and team members were assigned to various project areas according to their competence and interest.
 During the two weeks in the village, continual communication, cross-referencing, and feedback among the members of the research group constantly guided and, when necessary, reoriented the course of the interviews and observations.

-Thus, although each individual team member was responsible for a given body of data, the research was a unified effort aimed at discovering over-all patterns of life in Cam An Village.
+~~Outline of the Research~~ Thus, although each individual team member was responsible for a given body of data, the research was a unified effort aimed at discovering overall patterns of life in Cam An village.
 At the completion of the field work, each team member submitted a working paper encompassing his field notes.
 These were then distributed to the rest of the members for discussion, criticism, and modification.